How to write a listing that gets seen in search results on Folksy

 - Have you mentioned any occasions, events or celebrations your item may be relevant for? (eg Mother’s Day, Silver Wedding Anniversary, housewarming gift)

 4. Use all your tags

 You can add 15 tags to each of your listings.
-Tags are another factor our system uses to decide where to rank your product in the search results.
 It doesn’t matter what order your tags are in; the last one has just as much weight as the first.

-You can use one-word tags or multiple-word tags – we would suggest using a mixture of both.
-Use commas to separate your tags.
-Try to include a mix of niche and broad tags (in the example above, ‘Longshaw’ is a niche tag, whereas ‘landscape paintings’ is more broad.)
+- Include a mix of niche and broad tags (in the example above, ‘Longshaw’ is a niche tag, whereas ‘landscape paintings’ is more broad.)